vedderb/rise_sdvp/Linux/PI/Qt/README.md

 This guide is a modified version of Qt's [official guide](https://wiki.qt.io/RaspberryPi2EGLFS).
-It has been tested with a Raspberry Pi 3 model B running Ubuntu Mate version XX.XX and Qt versions 5.9.1 and 5.12.0.
+It has been tested with a Raspberry Pi 3 model B running Ubuntu Mate version 18.04 and Qt versions 5.9.1 and 5.12.0.

 1. Prepare the Raspberry Pi (do this step on the Raspberry Pi)